 Can CBD replace Benzodiazepines as an anti-anxiety drug?

 One of the most widespread mental illnesses in first world countries is undoubtedly anxiety.
 More than a third of the adult population suffers from their symptoms and less than half of those suffering from anxiety are being treated by a professional.
 In all cases of anxiety we always try to heal the patient via therapy without the need to resort to medication.
 However, in the most acute cases in which therapy is ineffective, very powerful drugs with psychoactive effects called Benzodiazepines are used, which cause severe side effects including addiction and dependence if their use is prolonged.
-That’s why when science has been linking the cannabinoids with the treatment of some of the symptoms of anxiety has sparked curiosity for research into an alternative CBD-based drug that can deal with anxiety without causing addiction and tolerance in patients.
+That’s why when science has been linking the cannabinoids with the treatment of some of the symptoms of anxiety curiosity has been aroused by research into an alternative CBD-based drug that can deal with anxiety without causing addiction and tolerance in patients.
 There is no best anxiolytic to combat anxiety, each patient is different and has to be treated differently by a specialist.Can CBD replace Benzodiazepines as an anxiolytic?